 In 2010 North Shore Community College was awarded the Carnegie Community Engagement Classification.
-The Community Engagement Classification recognizes higher education's commitment to community engagement.
-This classification reaffirms institutional commitment to deepen the practice of service and to further strengthen bonds between campus and community.
+The Community Engagement Classification recognizes higher education institutions' commitment to community engagement.
+This classification reaffirms NSCC's institutional commitment to deepen the practice of service and to further strengthen bonds between campus and community.
 NSCC was one of only 12 community colleges chosen out of the 115 U.S. colleges and universities selected to receive the designation in 2010.

 Community Engagement is the collaboration between institutions of higher education and their larger communities (local, regional/state, national, global) for the mutually beneficial exchange of knowledge and resources in a context of partnership and reciprocity.